The After Cremation Process

 Is embalming required?

 No. In fact, After does not offer the services of embalming.
 However, your loved one is placed in a dignified, climate-controlled environment within 24 hours per Arizona law.

 What should I do when my loved one passes away?

 1. Unless your loved one is on hospice, at a hospital or other care facility with licensed staff, call 911.

-2. Once emergency personnel has arrived and has been informed of the situation, call After and we will explain what will happen next.
+2. Once emergency personnel have arrived and have been informed of the situation, call After and we will explain what will happen next.

-If you loved one passes at home and is not under the care of hospice, please contact the police.
+If your loved one passes at home and is not under the care of hospice, please contact the police.

 We will then contact you as soon as we have your loved one in our care.
 See more information on After’s services and processes.

 How long before my loved one needs to be taken into After’s care?

 If your loved one is at home when they pass, you can be at home with them up to 24 hours before they need to be taken into our care.
 This also applies to most care centers and hospice facilities, but you should confirm with an administrator at that facility.